latolukasz/beeorm-doc/docs/guide/mysql_indexes.md

 KEY `workAddress` (`WorkAddressCity`, `WorkAddressStreet`),
 ```

-To define these indexes in BeeORM, you can use tag attributes on the `beeorm.ORM` field:
+To define these indexes in BeeORM, you can use tag attributes on the `ID` field:

 ```go{2}
 type UserEntity struct {